FB

 What is Your DIY Legacy?

 Who influenced your creativity and Do-it-Yourself enthusiasm?
 Was it your dad?
 A shop teacher?
-Or a neighbor that was into cool projects?
+Or a neighbor – that was into cool DIY projects?
+Or did you pick it up yourself?
 And the obvious next questions: Who will you influence?
 Who will receive your DIY legacy?

 A Father?
 Or Mother?